 In between filing for divorce and the first appearance before a judge, a Friend of the Court Referee will see the two parties in a mandatory Early Intervention Conference or similar pre-trial meeting.
-These meeting are required in Oakland, Wayne, Washtenaw, Genesee and Livingston Counties but may be called something different.
+These meetings are required in Oakland, Wayne, Washtenaw, Genesee and Livingston Counties but may be called something different.

 Early Intervention Conference

 This conference is designed to try to see where the couple stands on the main terms of the divorce.
-According to the Oakland County Circuit Court website the topics to be hashed out at the Early Intervention Conference include:
+According to the Oakland County Circuit Court website, the topics to be hashed out at the Early Intervention Conference include:

 - Physical and Legal Custody

 - Spousal and Child Support (including childcare, medical coverage and college expenses)

 In Oakland County, at the time of the Early Intervention Conference, co-parents will also attend a mandatory one-hour conflict resolution seminar called SMILE (Start Making It Livable for Everyone).

 “The program assists parents to better understand how conflict existing between them affects their children, how to communicate on a positive level and how to be flexible and compromise as co-parents in making decisions about their children,” according to Oakland County Court System SMILE program.

 Along with the basics of explaining how divorce impacts children of all ages, the SMILE program includes topics like “Divorce Games People Play” and the “Children’s Bill of Rights.”